NayMyatMin/CS427_SMU/README.md

 ## Prerequisites

-Before you begin, ensure you have Python installed on your system.
-You will also need to set up a virtual environment to manage the required dependencies.
+Before you begin, ensure you have Python installed on your system in case you need to run the code locally.
+However, the primary environment for running the exercises is Google Colab.

-## Installation
+## Running Exercises in Google Colab

+1. Open the Colab notebook for the specific exercise (e.g., `Week1_Colab`).
+2. Save a copy of the notebook to your Google Drive.
+3. Follow the instructions provided within the notebook to complete the exercise.

+### Local Setup (Optional)

+If you'd like to set up a local environment, follow the steps below.

 ### Step 1: Install Python and Virtual Environment